Understanding Policy Priorities and Advocacy Opportunities During COVID-19

 - An additional 4.1 million additional adults were vaccinated in 2013 because states allowed pharmacists to administer the flu vaccine, which resulted in between 81,000-134,000 fewer influenza infections among adults in that year, depending on vaccine effectiveness.

-- Take Action Now to urge Congress to authorize pharmacists to order and administer the forthcoming novel vaccine for COVID-19, for all indicated populations and to designate pharmacists as providers under Medicare Part B to ensure pharmacists are reimbursed for this service.
+- Take Action Now to urge to urge Congress to designate pharmacists as providers under Medicare Part B to ensure pharmacists are reimbursed for immunization services.

 - Depending on your state, you may need to contact your state representatives to expand pharmacists’ immunization authority.
 Visit NASPA’s COVID-19 Vaccines page to see where your state stands.